The Promise (2005 film): Synopsis

-Kunlun jumps off the cliff but survives the fall.
-In the meantime, Guangming's subordinates accuse their General of killing the King and turn against him.
-Kunlun returns, saves his master and gives him back his Crimson Armour.
+Kunlun jumps but survives the fall.
+In the meantime, Guangming's subordinates accuse their general of killing the King and turn against him.
+Kunlun returns, saves his master and gives him back his armour.
 They go to rescue Qingcheng from Wuhuan later.
 Qingcheng falls in love with Guangming after mistaking him for the person who jumped off the cliff.
 On the other hand, Kunlun is captured by Wuhuan, who realises he is actually the one who killed the King.
 While Guangming and Qingcheng lead a happy life in the countryside, Kunlun uses his speed power to see the Veil of Time and learns that Wuhuan is responsible for the destruction of his family and homeland.
-Snow Wolf is actually from the same land as Kunlun and was forced to become Wuhuan's servant.
-Snow Wolf also tells Kunlun that no one is capable of crossing over to the other side of the Veil of Time.
-He allies with Kunlun to act against Wuhuan but is finally forced to undress his immortality robe and vanishes.
+Snow Wolf is from the same homeland as Kunlun but has been forced to serve Wuhuan.
+After allying with Kunlun to fight Wuhuan, Snow Wolf is ultimately forced to remove his immortality robe and accept his death.

 Wuhuan lures Guangming back to the palace and captures him.
 He then places Guangming, Kunlun, and Qingcheng on a show trial for regicide.
 During the trial, Kunlun confesses that he killed the King, and Qingcheng realises he is actually the one who saved her earlier.
 Guangming, Kunlun, and Qingcheng are sentenced to death but they break free and fight Wuhuan, who tells Qingcheng he is the boy she stole a mantou from.
 As a result of Qingcheng betraying his trust, Wuhuan grew up in hatred and became the evil person he is today.
 Both Wuhuan and Guangming die in the fight while Kunlun is severely wounded.
 Kunlun survives after wearing Snow Wolf's immortality robe.

 Manshen appears when Kunlun and Qingcheng are attempting to pass through the Veil of Time, and tells Qingcheng that the promises made between deities and humans are as fragile as ordinary promises.
 Qingcheng has finally found her true love and thus given herself an opportunity to choose again.
 Manshen advises her to choose wisely.
-The film ends with the opening scene showing Qingcheng, as a little girl, wandering around.